praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 ### Phoenix Wallet

-[Phoenix](https://phoenix.acinq.co/){: target="\_blank" rel="noopener noreferrer"} was the first wallet where I really liked the backup UX.
+[Phoenix](https://phoenix.acinq.co/) was the first wallet where I really liked the backup UX.
 Automatic, invisible, just works.

 Looking into their implementation, they use CloudKit with `encryptedValues`.
 The problem: CloudKit is not end-to-end encrypted by default.
-It requires the user to enable [Advanced Data Protection](https://support.apple.com/en-us/102651){: target="\_blank" rel="noopener noreferrer"} (ADP), which most users don't know about.
+It requires the user to enable [Advanced Data Protection](https://support.apple.com/en-us/102651) (ADP), which most users don't know about.
 Without ADP, Apple can technically access the data.

 I like that Phoenix includes a disclaimer explaining this to users.
 And honestly, this is probably an acceptable trade-off for most people using a hot wallet, Apple rugging you isn't in most people's threat models.
 But I wanted to see if there was something better.

 ### Kraken Wallet

-[Kraken Wallet](https://www.kraken.com/wallet){: target="\_blank" rel="noopener noreferrer"} took a different approach using passkeys.
+[Kraken Wallet](https://www.kraken.com/wallet) took a different approach using passkeys.
 What I liked was that it's a fully end-to-end encrypted solution.
 They use the WebAuthn `largeBlob` extension to store the encrypted seed directly inside the passkey.

 But looking deeper, I found some limitations:

 - **iOS only** - Android doesn't support largeBlob<sup>[[1]]</sup>
 - **Single seed** - They store a single master seed and derive multiple accounts using standard BIP32 paths, which means you can't backup imported wallets
 - **iCloud Keychain only** - When I tried it, it didn't work because I use 1Password.
 To get Kraken's passkey backup working, I would have had to disable 1Password as my global password manager.
-PRF, on the other hand, is supported by third-party password managers including [1Password](https://1password.com/blog/encrypt-data-saved-passkeys){: target="\_blank" rel="noopener noreferrer"} and [Bitwarden](https://bitwarden.com/blog/prf-webauthn-and-its-role-in-passkeys/){: target="\_blank" rel="noopener noreferrer"}
+PRF, on the other hand, is supported by third-party password managers including [1Password](https://1password.com/blog/encrypt-data-saved-passkeys) and [Bitwarden](https://bitwarden.com/blog/prf-webauthn-and-its-role-in-passkeys/)
 More fundamentally, Kraken's approach stores the encrypted seed _inside_ the passkey credential itself using largeBlob.
 The approach I'm proposing uses the passkey only to derive an encryption key; the encrypted data lives separately in cloud storage.
 This decoupled architecture removes the size limitations and enables Android support.

 ### Bull Bitcoin (Recoverbull)

-While I was working on this, Bull Bitcoin released [Recoverbull](https://www.bullbitcoin.com/blog/recoverbull-a-bitcoin-wallet-backup-system){: target="\_blank" rel="noopener noreferrer"}, based on the Photon spec with a key server.
+While I was working on this, Bull Bitcoin released [Recoverbull](https://www.bullbitcoin.com/blog/recoverbull-a-bitcoin-wallet-backup-system), based on the Photon spec with a key server.
 I thought it was elegant, but I didn't want to go with it because of the requirement to run a key server.
 I didn't want to be responsible for maintaining that infrastructure.

 All of these made smart tradeoffs for their use cases.
 But I wanted something cross-platform, no server to maintain, and supports arbitrary wallet imports.